Mechanical ventilation with heat recovery (MVHR) extracts heat energy from exhaust air to pre-heat incoming outdoor air.

 Similarly, placing MVHR under a building control system would ensure that its operation is constantly optimised around the indoor air quality, internal temperature and external temperature without needing input from the users.
 When a filter needs changing, a control system can send a message to the user along with a breakdown of how much it would save on the electricity bills, simultaneously saving the residents from having to remember when to change the filters and giving them a financial incentive to do so.

 Ask us for more

-If you’d like to know more about our views on energy efficiency in the home or how Atamate Building Intelligence can improve it, ask us on the form and we'll be happy to let you know.
+If you’d like to know more about our views on energy efficiency in the home please download our whitepaper on energy efficiency in new build or ask us on the form and we'll be happy to try and help.